jimmy0251/effective-recycler-adapter/README.md

 What is it?
 -----------
-Small and lightweight extensions to `RecycerView.Adpter` which adds missing `ListView` and `GridView` features to `RecyclerView`.
+Small and lightweight extensions to `RecyclerView.Adapter` which adds missing `ListView` and `GridView` features to `RecyclerView`.

 Please see sample application and [the website](http://jimmy0251.github.io/effective-recycler-adapter) for more information.